drewsngit/drewsngit/README.md

-- 👋 Hi, I’m Ugochukw Andrew Aniegbune
+- 👋 Hi, I’m Ugochukwu Andrew Aniegbune
 - 👀 I’m interested in growing as a software developer from mechanical engineering background
 - 🌱 I’m currently learning advanced cs concept on cybersecurity
 - 💞️ I’m looking to collaborate on any opensource project involving python